 Moving forward, Industry Leaders will look to focus on profits and growth in 2018, better utilise resources, including labour, to optimise productivity.
 This will present candidates many challenges such as competition from internal promotions and stagnant wages.
 If you’re on the market for a new role, below are 7 steps to consider in your job search for 2018 to give you your competitive edge;

 1) Recognise your skills and stay positive in your approach.

 - The key is to maintain your confidence and self-esteem – upskill by volunteering in your chosen profession to better position yourself against your competition.

-- Have your ‘applications file’ and organised – they should be easily accessible so that you can quickly find the application when a prospective employer calls you.
-There is nothing worse than answering the phone and being unable to role about which you have been contacted.
+- Have your ‘applications file’ and be organized – they should be easily accessible so that you can quickly find the application when a prospective employer calls you.
+There is nothing worse than answering the phone and being unable to remember the role about which you have been contacted.

 - Identify your USPs (unique selling points) and think of live examples to share in an interview to demonstrate transferable skills

 2) Evaluate your job hunting effectiveness and action steps to improve and better your approach.

 - Assess your skills when posting your application against a given vacancy.
 You should find that you have strengths to match those required in the job ad.